TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 win.

-The second approach works reasonably well for many cases, but does not allow you to e.g. use a specialized subclass of :class:`LogRecord`.
+The second approach works reasonably well for many cases, but does not allow you to e.g. use a specialized subkundi of :class:`LogRecord`.
 Library developers can set a suitable filter on their loggers, but they would have to remember to do this every time they introduced a new logger (which they would do simply by adding new packages or modules and doing ::